-In setting auction reserve prices, authorities should seek to recover only administration costs, and not allow prices to be influenced by national fiscal ambitions.
+In setting auction reserve prices, authorities should seek to recover only administration costs and allow for price discovery through the auction.
+They should not allow prices to be influenced by national fiscal ambitions.

 Early, fair and cost-effective spectrum allocation will give companies and their shareholders the confidence to invest in new mobile internet services, which will underpin future economic growth in the countries in which we operate.

 Spectrum licences should be perpetual, or easily renewed well in advance of expiry at moderate cost.
 Spectrum trading can also help to ensure spectrum can be acquired by those who attach the most value to it.

 Licence exempt or shared spectrum (e.g. wifi) can be a useful supplement to licensed spectrum bands, but is not a substitute.
 Where a regulator has the choice, licensing spectrum on a dedicated basis will be more efficient than shared access.

 To ensure a fair market, equality between spectrum users is crucial - in terms of pricing and access, and between existing licensees and potential entrants.
 Ring-fencing, or reserving, spectrum for a new entrant puts existing licensees at a competitive disadvantage and results in a distorted and inefficient market.